-Below is a summary of new standards, interpretations and improvements to IFRS issued by the IASB that are not yet effective as of on 31 December 2012.
+Below is a summary of new standards and amendments to IFRS issued by the IASB that are not yet effective as of March 31, 2013.
 It is expected that that those will not have significant impact on the financial statements of the Company in the moment of adoption.